An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Notations and Setting

 \section{Notations and Setting}

 We consider a set $\userset=\{1,\dots,n\}$ of $n\geq 3$ users (parties).
 Each user $u\in U$ holds a private value $X_u$, which can be thought of as being computed from the private dataset of user $u$.
 We assume that $X_u$ lies in a bounded interval of $\mathbb{R}$ (without loss of generality, we assume $X_u\in[0, 1]$).
 The extension to the vector case is straightforward.
 We denote by $X$ the column vector $X=[X_1,\dots,X_n]^\top\in[0,1]^n$ of private values.
 Unless otherwise noted, all vectors are column vectors.
-The users communicate over a network represented by a connected undirected graph $G=(U,E)$, where $\{u,v\}\in E$ indicates that users $u$ and $v$ are neighbors in $G$ and can exchange messages.
+Users communicate over a network represented by a connected undirected graph $G=(U,E)$, where $\{u,v\}\in E$ indicates that users $u$ and $v$ are neighbors in $G$ and can exchange secure messages.
 For a given user $u$, we denote by $N(u)=\{v : \{u,v\}\in E\}$ the set of its neighbors.
+We note that in settings where users can only communicate with a server, the latter can act as a relay that forwards (encrypted and authenticated) messages between users, as done in secure aggregation \cite{Bonawitz2017a}.

-The users aim to collaboratively compute the average value $\avgx=\frac{1}{n}\sum_{u=1}^n X_u$ without revealing their individual private value.
+The users aim to collaboratively estimate the average value $\avgx = \frac{1}{n}\sum_{u=1}^n X_u$ without revealing their individual private values.
 Such a protocol can be readily used to privately execute distributed ML algorithms that interact with data through averages over values computed locally by the participants, but do not actually need to see the individual values.
 We give two concrete examples below.